White Ribbon oath

 Standing up to violence against women

-The accreditation is a huge honour for the City and is also the result of the dedication of our White Ribbon ambassadors and the commitment of our staff to address this important social issue.
+The re-accreditation is a huge honour for the City and is also the result of our dedicated White Ribbon ambassadors and the ongoing commitment of our staff to address this important social issue.

-Violence against women is a major problem in Australia where at least 1 woman is killed every week by a current or former partner and 30% of women aged over 15 will experience physical or sexual violence by a man at some point in their lives.
+Violence against women is a major problem in Australia where at least 1 woman is killed every week by a current or former partner.
+And 1 in 3 women experience physical and or sexual violence perpetrated by someone known to them.

 White Ribbon Day is 25 November

 Images: White Ribbon Australia Workplace Program Executive Manager, Ronan Smyth, presents the City's re-accreditation certificate to White Ribbon Ambassador and Director Legal and Governance, Anthony Lenehan (above).
 City staff at Andrew (Boy) Charlton Pool for the 2016 fundraising biathlon (below).